 - How often are the leaders giving attention to the project?

 - What metrics can be used to track success?

 Link accountability to the success or failure of an initiative.
 Make sure your team knows exactly what you expect.
 Consider:

 - What kinds of behavior are supported and rewarded in your company?
 Are these aligned with your goals?
 If not, who has the authority to change them?

 - How are people assigned to new positions?
 Are these assignments free of bias and made based on predetermined criteria?

 - What are managers held accountable for?

-- Do recognition and compensation support the necessary behavioural changes?
+- Do recognition and compensation support the necessary behavioral changes?

-Once you build agile teams, those teams will work together and join the value streams, and then move on to develop specialised practices.
-When all teams or departments within the organisation have reached the point where they’ve created their own agile methods, like Kanban or Scrum, or built a hybrid approach that best suits their needs, you’ve reached business agility and completed your agile transformation.
+Once you build agile teams, those teams will work together and join the value streams, and then move on to develop specialized practices.
+When all teams or departments within the organization have reached the point where they’ve created their own agile methods, like Kanban or Scrum, or built a hybrid approach that best suits their needs, you’ve reached business agility and completed your agile transformation.